Francis Kilvert: Life

 Kilvert was born on 3 December 1840 at The Rectory, Hardenhuish Lane, near Chippenham, Wiltshire, to the Rev. Robert Kilvert, rector of Langley Burrell, Wiltshire, and Thermuthis, daughter of Walter Coleman and Thermuthis Ashe.

-He was educated privately in Bath by his uncle, Francis Kilvert, before going up to Wadham College, Oxford.
-He then entered the Church of England and became a rural curate, working primarily in the Welsh Marches between Hereford and Hay on Wye.
+He was educated privately in Bath by his uncle, Francis Kilvert.
+He matriculated at Wadham College, Oxford, in 1859, graduating B.A. in 1862, M.A. in 1866.
+He entered the Church of England and became a rural curate, working primarily in the Welsh Marches between Hereford and Hay on Wye.

 Initially, from 1863 to 1864, he was curate to his father at Langley Burrell, and in 1865 he became curate of Clyro, Radnorshire.
 There on 1 January 1870 he started a diary from which it appears that he basked in his life within the Welsh countryside, often writing several pages describing his surroundings and the parishioners that he visited.

 In late 1871 he fell in love with Frances Eleanor Jane Thomas, the youngest daughter of William Thomas the vicar of Llanigon, a parish not far from Clyro, and asked her father for permission to marry her.
 Because of Kilvert's position as a lowly curate, Frances' father looked unfavourably on the request and refused it.
 After receiving this rejection Kilvert wrote in his diary that "The sun seemed to have gone out of the sky".
 Frances, who was referred to as Daisy in the diaries, would die a spinster in December 1928.
 Shortly after the rejection, in 1872, Kilvert resigned his position as curate of Clyro, and left the village, returning to his father's parish of Langley Burrell.
 From 1876 to 1877 he was vicar of St Harmon, Radnorshire, and from 1877 to his death in 1879 he was vicar of Bredwardine, Herefordshire.

 In August 1879 he married Elizabeth Ann Rowland (1846–1911), whom he had met on a visit to Paris, his best man was William Edward Thomas Morgan.
 Kilvert died from peritonitis on 23 September, aged 38, a few days after returning from his honeymoon in Scotland.
 His grave lies in St Andrew Churchyard in Bredwardine.